 “Fill their faces with shame, that they may seek your name, O LORD.”

-But don’t shy away from this.
-Let’s wrestle with what it means!
+We should not shy away from this prayer, we need to wrestle with what it means.

 “I would rather be a doorkeeper in the house of my God than dwell in the tents of wickedness.”

 This is a cry for all Christians, all those who would follow Jesus!

 Our state of mind is to be always recognising God’s grace to us, His mercy to us, our own frailty and desperate need – Humility and meekness in hard-won hard-fought practice each day in our lives.

 Thank You that because of what You have done we have such a story for the nations around us – That You have rescued us, redeemed us, restored us; And that Your salvation is for all!
 There are none too far gone.